 StarGlider 2 is an incredible successor to the classic space sim StarGlider, sporting significant improvements over its predecessor.
-This time you can travel between planets, fight space pirates, trade cargo, fly upon and inside planets, and -- of course-- shoot everything that moves.
+This time you can travel between planets, fight space pirates, trade cargo, fly upon and inside planets, and – of course – shoot everything that moves.
 The graphics are no longer just wire-frames but solid filled objects. |

-There are so many things to see and do in StarGlider 2 that you will hardly notice the time when it's 6 AM in the morning.
+There are so many things to see and do in StarGlider 2 that you will hardly notice the time and then it's 6 AM.
 It may not have the same level of depth in diplomacy, adventure, and economics that Elite does, but its spaceflight model and sheer addictiveness are second to none.
 If you are a space sim fan, StarGlider 2 is simply a must-have.Reviewed by: Underdogs